Arroz con Salchichas

 1. 01

 Heat the olive oil in a large, heavy-bottomed pot or Dutch oven over medium-high heat.
-Add the chopped onion and green bell pepper, sautéing for about 5 minutes until soft and translucent.
-Push the vegetables slightly to the side, add the minced garlic, and cook for just 30 to 60 seconds until fragrant without letting it burn.
+Add the chopped onion and bell pepper, sautéing for about 5 minutes until soft and translucent, then add the minced garlic and cook for just 1 minute more until fragrant.

 2. 02

-Pour in the tomato sauce, the sliced sausages, the cumin, and the oregano.
-Stir well to coat the sausages in the sofrito, letting the tomato sauce bubble and deepen in color for about 2 minutes.
-Pour in the Vino Seco to deglaze the pot, scraping up any flavorful bits from the bottom.
+Pour in the tomato sauce, the sliced sausages, cumin, and oregano.
+Let the tomato sauce bubble and deepen in color for 2 minutes, then pour in the Vino Seco, scraping up any flavorful browned bits from the bottom.

 3. 03

-Add the washed and drained rice to the pot, stirring continuously for 1 to 2 minutes so that every single grain is coated in the fragrant oil.
-Sprinkle in the Bijol powder and mix until the rice turns a beautiful golden-yellow.
+Add the washed and drained rice to the pot, stirring continuously for 1 to 2 minutes so that every single grain is coated in the fragrant, red-tinted oil.
+Sprinkle in the Bijol and mix until the rice turns a beautiful golden-yellow.

 4. 04

-Pour in the water, crumble in the chicken bouillon cube, and add the bay leaf.
-Bring the liquid to a vigorous rolling boil, immediately cover the pot with a tight-fitting lid, drop the heat to the lowest possible setting, and set a timer for 20 minutes—do not open the lid under any circumstances.
+Pour in the water, the crumbled bouillon cube, and the bay leaf, bringing the liquid to a vigorous rolling boil.
+The moment it boils, cover the pot with a tight-fitting lid, instantly drop the heat to the lowest possible setting, and set a timer for 20 minutes without ever lifting the lid.

 5. 05

 After 20 minutes, keep the lid securely on and turn the heat up to medium for exactly 2 to 3 minutes.
-Stand by the stove and listen closely for a soft frying, crackling sound coming from the bottom of the pot; as soon as you hear it crackling well, turn the heat off completely.
+Stand closely by the stove and listen for a soft frying, crackling sound coming from the bottom of the pot, then turn off the heat completely.

 6. 06

-Leave the pot on the turned-off burner, lid still on, to rest for 5 minutes so the moisture redistributes.
-Remove the lid, add the drained sweet peas and the entire jar of pimientos with their liquid, and gently fluff the rice with a fork—never a wooden spoon—folding the crispy bits from the bottom evenly throughout the pot.
+Leave the pot on the turned-off burner to rest for 5 minutes.
+Remove the lid, add the drained sweet peas and the undrained pimientos, and use a standard dining fork to gently fold everything together, making sure to scrape up the caramelized, crispy bits of rice from the bottom.

 Notes

-If you cannot find Vino Seco, substitute a dry white wine like Pinot Grigio mixed with a teaspoon of white vinegar.
-High-quality beef hot dogs or smoked chicken sausages are perfectly acceptable modern alternatives to Vienna sausages.
-If Bijol is unavailable, a quarter teaspoon of ground annatto mixed with a quarter teaspoon of turmeric works perfectly.
+If you cannot find Cuban Vino Seco, use a quarter cup of dry white wine mixed with a teaspoon of white vinegar.
+If Bijol is unavailable, substitute a quarter teaspoon of ground annatto mixed with a quarter teaspoon of turmeric.

 From Cook Cuban in America.